8 Best Solar Companies in Columbus, IN

 Read Customer Reviews

 Check review sites like TrustPilot, Google Reviews, and the Better Business Bureau (BBB) to see customer feedback about local solar companies.
-Detailed reviews can help you assess a company's reliability and customer service.
-Use caution with providers that have very few reviews or mostly negative ones.
+Detailed reviews can help you evaluate a company's dependability and level of service.
+Use caution with installers that have no reviews or mostly negative ones.

 Compare Multiple Quotes